envato/jquery-exposer/README.md

 * `npm install`

-run `grunt` to compile the CoffeeScript
+run `grunt` to compile the CoffeeScript and run the tests

-run `grunt test` to run the specs